 How it's calculated

-There are 3 steps in calculating the discretionary income.
+There are 3 steps that can demonstrate how to calculate discretionary income.
 Let's understand this with an example.

 1 - Check the Federal poverty line table